 15. Spot Idli

-Spot idli recipe is yet to be published on the blog.
+The spot idli recipe has yet to be published in the blog.
 But this is one of the quick idli recipes.
 However, you don't need an idli maker or steamer to make this dish.
 This is a popular street food in Hyderabad.
 The main ingredient is Karam podi or idli podi spice.
-Then make this super easy shallow fried spot idli.
+Then make these super-easy, shallow-fried idlis.

 Since I have not yet posted this recipe, I will share it here.